evidence-dev/evidence/sites/docs/docs/core-concepts/formatting/index.md

   <tr><td>SEK</td><td>Swedish Krona</td></tr>
 </table>

-In order to use currency tags, use the currency code, appended with:
+In order to use currency tags, use the currency code, optionally appended with:

 - a number indicating the number of decimal places to show (0-2)
 - a letter indication the order of magnitude to show ("","k", "m", "b")